 - Is a home warranty plan worth it to protect your furnace?

-- Does a home warranty service provider will cover any pre-existing conditions for your furnace?
+- Will a home warranty service provider cover any pre-existing conditions for your furnace?

 - How soon can you file a claim after starting a home warranty contract?

 - What should you look for when picking the best home warranty companies for your furnace?